JhonnyJason/toolset/README.md

 # What?
 The current version is producing a specific `package.json` for each `thingy` we might want to develop.
-There we have the npm scripts available to build and test our `thingy`. `thingy-build-system/producePackageJason.js` is responsible for this.
+There we have the pnpm scripts available to build and test our `thingy`. `thingy-build-system/producePackageJason.js` is responsible for this.

 Therefore we have 4 major parts to consider.